SrikarGathey1/DashboardDoctorT/Code/README.md

-# Sample ReadMe for the folder.
+# Sample Readme for the folder